Loopple/loopple/README.md

-# Loopple - Create Beautiful Dashboards using Drag and Drop
+# Loopple - Drag & Drop Dashboard Builder
 With Loopple, you can build your next Bootstrap Dashboard easily using drag and drop.

 ![Loopple Image](https://www.loopple.com/img/editor.png)